Pulp Fiction: "Prelude to 'Vincent Vega and Marsellus Wallace's Wife"

-Hitmen Jules Winnfield and Vincent Vega arrive at an apartment to retrieve a briefcase for their boss, gangster Marsellus Wallace, from a business partner, Brett.
-After Vincent checks the contents of the briefcase, Jules shoots one of Brett's associates.
-He declaims a passage from the Bible, and he and Vincent kill Brett for trying to double-cross Marsellus.
+Two hitmen, Jules Winnfield and Vincent Vega, arrive at an apartment to retrieve a briefcase for their boss, influential local gangster Marsellus Wallace, from a business partner, Brett, and his friends.
+On the way, Vincent mentions that he had been tasked by Marsellus to take his wife, Mia Wallace, to dinner and asks Jules questions about Mia.
+After Vincent checks the contents of the briefcase, Jules shoots one of Brett's friends.
+Jules rebukes Brett over his attempt to double-cross Marsellus and recites what is portrayed as a passage from the Book of Ezekiel, before he and Vincent kill Brett.